Large deviations, moment estimates and almost sure invariance principles for skew products with mixing base maps and expanding on the average fibers: Extensions and generalizations and additional results, a short discussion

-The main additional difficulty is to estimate expressions of the form $\mu_\om(F_\om)$ (as in Lemma \ref{LemmmaAp}) by functions of the coordinates in places $j$ for $|j|\leq n$.
-Once this is achieved, we can use the approximation argument (similar to Lemma \ref{LemmmaAp}) which was essential in the proofs of all of the results stated in the body of the paper.
+The main additional difficulty here is to estimate expressions of the form $\mu_\om(F_\om)$ (as in Lemma \ref{LemmmaAp}) by functions of the coordinates in places $j$ for $|j|\leq n$.
+Once this is achieved, we can use the approximation argument (similarly to Lemma \ref{LemmmaAp}) which was essential in the proofs of all of the results stated in the body of the paper.
 The main difference in comparison with the case when $\nu_\om=m$ does not depend on $\om$ is that now we need to approximate $\nu_\om$ by functions of the first $n$ coordinates (exponentially fast in $n$).
 For uniformly expanding maps, this follows from the construction of $\nu_\om$ as a certain uniform limit (see \cite[Ch.
-4-5]{HK}), and in the non-uniform case we believe that this might be obtained by an appropriate application of the Oseledets theorem.
+4-5]{HK}).